blank

 Social Sciences : Psychology, Economics, Human Geography, History

-Languages : English Language & Composition, Spanish, French
+Languages : English Language & Composition, English Literature & Composition, Spanish, French

 Capstone : AP Seminar, AP Research